An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: The numerical method: advection scheme for high Lorentz factors

 \beq \rm \barr{ll} \rm Lq^{SR}_{j} = \sum_{l=j-2}^{l=j}q_l \prod_{i\neq k,k=j-2}^{k=j} \DD{r_j - r^m_k}{r^m_i - r^m_k}, & \textrm{:~if~~~} V_j \leq 0 \\ \rm Lq^{SL}_{j} = \sum_{l=j}^{l=j+2}q_l \prod_{i\neq k,k=j}^{k=j+2} \DD{r_j - r^m_k}{r^m_i - r^m_k}, & \textrm{:~if~~~} V_j > 0.\\ \earr \eeq

-However, we note that high order advection schemes generally degenerate into lower ones at the shock fronts or discontinuities, in order to maintain monotonicity of the advection scheme, which in turn enhances the production of numerical entropy/diffusion at these critical transitions.
-Therefore, in most of the test calculations presented here it was necessary to have $\xi>1/2,$ or even very close to unity to enable convergence.
+However, in order to maintain monotonicity of schemes, high order advection schemes must degenerate into lower ones close to shock fronts, which in turn enhance the production of numerical entropy/diffusion.
+Therefore, in most of the test calculations presented here it was necessary to have $\xi>1/2$ in order to damp over- undershootings and enable convergence.